dbarenholz/site/_pages/about.md

 **Current**:

 - I am currently doing my graduation project at [Vanderlande](https://www.vanderlande.com/).
 I can't get into too much detail, but rest assured that it's really cool!
-When done, you can download the thesis [here](#).
+When done (and publicly available), you can download the thesis [here](#).

-- I am in the final stages of my internship at the [Process Analytics](https://pa.win.tue.nl/) group, where I'm looking at process discovery and probabilistic models, and how to (possibly) combine those two fields.
-When done, you can download the report [here](#).

 **Previous**:

+- I have done an internship at the [Process Analytics](https://pa.win.tue.nl/) group, where I looked at process discovery and probabilistic models, and how to (possibly) combine those two fields.
+This was my first "real" research experience, so you may find the quality lacking.
+You can download the report [here]({{ site.url }}/assets/docs/internship/report.pdf).

 - I volunteered at [Together with Classical](https://www.togetherwithclassical.org/), a charity, founded by [Tiffany Poon](https://www.tiffanypoon.com/), arguably my favourite classical pianist.
 It stands for bringing classical music closer to people, which is something that I, too, really care about.